Created kind: Methods

 Baraminology employs many of the same methods used in evolutionary systematics, including cladistics and Analysis of Pattern (ANOPA).
 However, instead of identifying continuity between groups of organisms based on shared similarities, baraminology uses these methods to search for morphological and genetic gaps between groups.
 Baraminologists have also developed their own creationist systematics software, known as BDIST, to measure distance between groups.

 Criticism

 The methods of baraminology are not universally accepted among young-Earth creationists.
 Other creationists have criticized these methods as having the same problems as traditional cladistics, as well as for occasionally producing results that they feel contradict the Bible.

 Baraminology has been heavily criticized for its lack of rigorous tests and post-study rejection of data to make it better fit the desired findings.
 By denying general common descent, it tends to produce inconsistent results that also conflict with evidence discovered by biology.
-Created kinds have been compared to other attempts at "alternate research" to produce artificial pseudoscientific "evidence" that support preconceived conclusions, similarly to how advocacy was done by the tobacco industry.
+Created kinds have been compared to other attempts at "alternate research" to produce artificial, pseudoscientific "evidence" that supports preconceived conclusions, similarly to how advocacy was done by the tobacco industry.
 The US National Academy of Sciences and numerous other scientific and scholarly organizations recognize creation science as pseudoscience.

 Some techniques employed in Baraminology have been used to demonstrate evolution, thereby calling baraminological conclusions into question.